-At the present time the Joint Committee exercises its supervision through the Architect of the Capitol, who has held the title of Acting Director since 1934.
+Presently, the Joint Committee on the Library exercises its supervision through the Architect of the Capitol, who has held the title of Acting Director since 1934.

 For further information concerning the United States Botanic Garden, contact the Public Programs Division, 245 First Street SW., Washington, DC 20024.
 Phone, 202-225-8333.
 Plant Hotline, 202-226-4785.
 Internet, www.usbg.gov.
+E-mail, usbg@aoc.gov.